 - Ask your professors for feedback.
 The best lawyers are open to feedback.
 Learn how to take criticism now.
 It will only refine your skills as a lawyer.

-- Remember your reputation is your most important characteristic.
-If you damage your reputation through your own behavior, you may spend many long years trying to repair it.
+- Remember, your reputation is your most important characteristic.
+If your behavior damages your reputation, you may spend years trying to repair it.

 - Be trustworthy in all that you do.
-Clients want a trustworthy attorney representing them, whether in a corporate, criminal, domestic, administrative, transactional or any other setting.
+Clients want a trustworthy attorney representing them, whether in a corporate, criminal, domestic, administrative, transactional, or other settings.
 If you are not trustworthy in your work now, you will not be a trustworthy lawyer.

 - Know that you will make mistakes.
-Learn from them, do not repeat them and grow as a student and as a person.
+Learn from them, do not repeat them, and grow as a student and person.